Born at Wadsworth, near Halifax.

 Awarded the Long Service & Good Conduct medal on the 2nd of April 1857, with a gratuity of £5.

-Editors note: A man of this name, aged 63 is shown as dying in the Tunbridge District in the September-December quarter of 1877.
+RM: The death of a man of this name, aged 63, is shown in the September-December quarter of 1877 in the Tunbridge District.